bozzltron/bozzltron.com/source/_posts/the-finland-sessions.md

 hero: /images/posts/hero-finland.jpg
 hero_title: "the shore of lake superior"
 ---
 It began with watching [*Inside Bill's Brain - Decoding Bill Gates*](https://www.netflix.com/title/80184771).
-In a documentary focusing on Bill, his life, and his work, he shares about his own yearly pilgrimage to a remote cabin to process.
+It's a documentary focusing on Bill, his life, and his work, he shares about his own yearly pilgrimage to a remote cabin to process.

 <!-- more -->